 Potage is a French word for thick soup.
-Just the thought of a bowl of hot nourishing soup as we head into autumn evokes thoughts of blankets wrapped around us to ward off the chill, fun with friends in front of an outdoor fire.
-Our roots and herbs potage is perfect for this time of year.
+Just the thought of a bowl of hot nourishing soup evokes thoughts of blankets wrapped around us to ward off the chill, fun with friends in front of an outdoor fire.
+Our roots and herbs potage is perfect for any time of year.
 So tasty and nutrient dense, it supports digestive, nerve, and immune health.

-8-9 fresh or dried shiitake mushrooms – chopped
+- 8-9 fresh shiitake or crimini mushrooms – sliced

 For variety, try adding beans, squash, chopped cabbage, kale, basil, herbs, and other root vegetables.
 Serve with a nice salad and warm crusty bread and butter.
 Enjoy!

 To make vegetable broth: Every time you chop a veggie, whether it's onions, beets, garlic, celery, carrots, potatoes, parsley, basil, herb stems, etc., simply put the peels and scraps in a freezer bag, and toss into the freezer.
 Keep adding to the bag until it's full.
 Empty the bag of veggie scraps in pot, add double the amount of water, bring to a boil, turn heat down and slowly simmer for an hour or so, then strain.
 You can add salt and pepper, or leave it plain.
 I've always had great success making flavorful vegetable stock this way.
 The one time I didn't care for the taste was the one time that there were too many lemon rinds in the mix.
 That batch was tooooo bitter!
 BTW: I always use organic vegetables.
 They're just better than non organic.